On the impact of the supernova subsamples in reducing the Hubble tension: Using other matching metrics

 To assess whether the differences measured by these distances are statistically significant, we apply a permutation test \citep{fisher1935, pitman1937}.
 This non-parametric test evaluates how likely it is that the observed difference between two samples could arise by chance.
 By repeatedly reshuffling the data labels and recalculating the distance-based statistic, we build a reference distribution that represents the null hypothesis that the two samples are drawn from the same population.
 The fraction of reshuffled datasets that produce a difference as large as the observed one yields the $p$-value, allowing us to determine whether the samples differ significantly without assuming any specific underlying distribution.

 This method offers several advantages over previous approaches, including the multi-dimensional K-S test.
 In particular, the Wasserstein distance allows us to quantify the distance between all points in two different distributions.
 The Wasserstein distance evaluates the differences across the entire distribution, rather than only the maximum difference between cumulative distribution functions as the K-S test does.
 This provides a more complete measure of the difference between the samples and allows for better distinction between them.
 Furthermore, \cite{ramirez2024novel} shows that optimal transport interpolation generates spectral time series that closely match the originals, with errors increasing more slowly than with linear interpolation.
 These findings suggest that the Wasserstein distance not only captures differences in the spatial displacement of distributions, but also preserves differences in their shapes with high accuracy.
-However, despite its potential advantages, this methodology is still under development, as computing the energy distance using the Wasserstein distance for multi-dimensional samples remains highly computationally demanding \citep[see][]{panaretos2019statistical}.
-Since the multi-dimensional K-S test already provides a robust approach for comparing distributions and the metric discussed in this Section is not yet fully established, we chose not to adopt it as the primary comparison metric throughout this work.
-Nevertheless, we include in Table \ref{tab:energy_distance_slopes} the slopes obtained from linear regressions between the estimated parameters and the $p$-values computed when comparing the property distributions of the calibration and Hubble Flow samples using the energy distance with the Wasserstein metric.
-The permutation test used to calculate these $p$-values was based on 1000 permutations for each subsample.